 Students spend their days in a Socratic environment on our green, five-acre campus in Encinitas, CA – school is in session from late August through mid-June.

-Our program requires students to complete the “a-g” admission requirements of the University of California, and provides enrichment well beyond typical academic standards.
+The Grauer School strongly believes that secondary education is not a means to an end.
+We want our students to try classes for fun, make mistakes, follow a passion, and do things that they are drawn to rather than plotting out a preordained path.
+We believe they will achieve more enduring outcomes in this way, including getting into the most appropriate colleges.
+To balance this, our program normally entails completing the “a-g” admission requirements of the University of California, and provides enrichment well beyond typical academic standards.
 All courses, including academics and electives, are approved by the University of California and meet criteria for NCAA eligibility.

 Students spend a minimum of one week each semester on one of our global Expeditions, learning about different cultures and customs.
 Each is required to complete 50 hours of community service, and a total of five weeks of Expeditions before graduating.
 Most students complete more of both.
 We are fully accredited by the Western Association of Schools and Colleges (WASC).

-Click here to view The Grauer School Profile 2011-12
+Click here to view The Grauer School Profile.

 The Grauer School is governed by the Board of Trustees of The Grauer Foundation for Education, a public non-profit corporation.
 The President of The Grauer Foundation serves as the Head of School.
 Various board committees, which consists of community leaders and parents, provides advisory assistance to the school and board.
 A Student Council supports various cultural, social and student issues.
 A Parent Association represents the school locally and creates cultural and social events.